Baywatch Star Nicole Eggert Shares Scars and Inspiring Message in Cancer Battle Update

-Nicole Eggert, best known for her role on Baywatch, bravely shares new photos showcasing her scars from cancer treatment and reflects on her career decisions, including her regret over leaving the iconic series.
+Nicole Eggert, best known for her role on Baywatch, bravely shares new photos showcasing her scars from cancer treatment and reflects on her career choices, including her regret over leaving the hit series.

 Nicole Eggert , known for her role in Baywatch , continues to bravely share her journey with cancer, recently posting photos on Instagram showcasing her surgical scars.